 DAY 3: TAN NAM -> PHIEU LANG VILLAGE

 Excursion along the river then penetration in to wild areas.
 The path is quite easy with some soft limbing up and down, it pass through many water soured and some houses of Man Ao Dai ethnic, Women here dye their teeth black and wear long robe even they go for working in the field.
-Lunch and break in a pretty stils house of Tay people.
+Lunch and break in a pretty stilts house of Tay people.
 Afterwards continuation on the track to reach Phieu Lang village (Dzao people).
 Warm hospitality.
 Overnight in habitant’s stilts house.

 DAY 4: PHIEU LANG -> QUANG NGUYEN

 Walk on the trail that contours the hillsides, giving a fantastic view over the faraway mountain range.
 Meeting again with Man Ao Dai people.
-The do jot live in community but prefer setting where the have rerrain to cultivate.
+The do jot live in community but prefer setting where the have terrain to cultivate.
 At the end of the none, arrival at Quang Nguyen a small remote market town situates beside a river.
-Free time to enjoy fresh dring: beer, coke, even sprite!!
+Free time to enjoy fresh drink: beer, coke, even sprite!!
 Overnight in inhabitant’s stilts house.

 DAY 5: QUANG NGUYEN -> COC DONG VILLAGE

 Today is the hardest stage during the entire trip!!!
 After 2 hours of walking on a flat and fresh path, the dizzy climbing up begins.
 The small track go under the cover f a thick primary rain forest, quite difficult if rainy but this is the only way local people use to go to Xin Man.
 Opportunity to see many wild giant butterfly in various color at the attitude of about 2000m, an incredible highland of multiform terraced paddies appear to visitor’s eyes.
 Picnic lunch beside a waterfall where the washing is possible.
-Arrival in the mid of afternoon at Coc Dong village of Nung hill tribe very sparseky populated.
+Arrival in the mid of afternoon at Coc Dong village of Nung hill tribe very sparsely populated.
 Overnight in inhabitants stilts house

 DAY 6: COC DONG -> COC PAI VILLAGE